ssilverman/snowy-json/README.md

 #### Linting by traversing the tree

-The `JSON` class has a `traverse` method that does a preorder tree traversal.
+The `JSON` class has a `traverseSchema` method that does a preorder tree traversal for JSON schemas.
 It's what the linter uses internally.
 It's also possible to use this to write your own linting rules.

 The following example snippet also tests for the existence of any "anyOf" schema keywords: